Hiking the Makapuʻu Point Lighthouse Trail on Oʻahu, Hawaiʻi

 Parking for the Makapuʻu Lighthouse Trailhead is located in a paved parking lot off of Kalanianaʻole Hwy in east Honolulu.

 However, finding parking can be tough on any given day of the week unless you hike early in the day.
-This is especially true midday on weekends, and you may need to park up to a half-mile away on the highway if you arrive at its busiest.
+This is especially true midday on weekends, and you may need to park up to 0.5 miles (0.8 km) away on the highway if you arrive at its busiest.

 Out of caution, consider the Makapuʻu Lighthouse parking lot to be a high-crime area for petty theft.
 Never leave bags or anything valuable in your car.